 In this course, students explore the elements of communications.
 Through a series of interpersonal exercises and oral presentations, students experience a variety of roles including those of speaker, listener, public speaker, and group member.
-Techniques for counteracting stage fright and methods of preparation help the student develop confidence and an awareness of the demands of oral presentations.
-Listening to and discussing the diverse ideas and opinions presented provide opportunities to enhance sensitivity to and appreciation for the ideas and cultures of others.
-Prerequisite(s): None.
+Techniques for counteracting stage fright and methods of preparation help the student develop confidence

-ENG 281-6Special Topics in English Communications1-6 semester credits1-6/1-6/0In this course, topics of special interest in English communications will be explored in depth.
+ENG 281-6 Special Topics in English Communications

+In this course, topics of special interest in English communications will be explored in depth.
 Topics chosen may not be covered fully in regularly scheduled coursework, and the choice of topics will depend on trends and developments in the field.
 This course may be taught as lecture only or a combination of lecture and lab; instructors may be chosen from resident faculty, visiting faculty, and experts who work in the field.
 Some field trips may be involved in this course.
 The last digit of the course code indicates credit hours awarded for the course.
 Prerequisite(s): Permission of the Department Chair.